The Latest: House Democrats unveil plan to open government

 10:50 a.m.

-President Donald Trump is insisting he wants to build a wall along the U.S.-Mexico border despite public equivocations by three of his advisers.
+President Donald Trump is insisting he wants to build a wall along the U.S.-Mexico border despite differing public assertions by three of his advisers.

 Trump tweeted Monday: "An all concrete Wall was NEVER ABANDONED, as has been reported by the media."
 He adds: "Some areas will be all concrete but the experts at Border Patrol prefer a Wall that is see through (thereby making it possible to see what is happening on both sides)."